Billy Mansfield

-William "Billy" Mansfield Jr. (born 1956) is an American serial killer, child molester and sex offender, responsible for the murders of six women and girls between 1975 and 1980.
+William "Billy" Mansfield Jr. (born November 23, 1955) is an American serial killer, child molester and sex offender, responsible for the murders of six women and girls between 1975 and 1980.
 He buried the bodies of four victims at the family home in Spring Hill, Florida, and later traveled with his brother to California, where he raped and strangled a Watsonville woman.
 He was convicted of the last homicide, and later pleaded guilty to the previous murders to avoid a death sentence in Florida, receiving four life sentences.

 In January 2024 he confessed to another teenage girl's murder in Florida.

 Early life

-William Mansfield Jr. was born in 1956 in Grand Rapids, Michigan, the eldest in a family of five children.
+William Mansfield Jr. was born on November 23, 1955, in Grand Rapids, Michigan, the eldest in a family of five children.
 His father, William Sr., was a convicted child molester who had served sentences in both Michigan and Nevada, who often encouraged fights between his sons.
-Despite this the younger Mansfield claimed that he had a good upbringing and got along with his family, but that changed when he was 14, when he dropped out of school and altered his birth certificate so he could serve in the Army.
+Despite this, the younger Mansfield claimed that he had a good upbringing and got along with his family, but that changed when he was 14, when he dropped out of school and altered his birth certificate so he could serve in the Army.
 While serving, he became an alcoholic; not long after this, he also began experimenting with various drugs.
 As a result of his addiction he was sent for treatment at a Veterans Administration Hospital in Tampa in 1978 and 1980.
 In 1975, he married Phyllis Spielmaker and had two children with her, but they divorced in 1979, his ex-wife deciding to stay in Grand Rapids with the kids.
 According to Spielmaker, Billy, a closeted bisexual, often brought men from gay bars home and had sex with them in front of her, and one time discussed a murder with her.
 She described him as easygoing, but very violent when drunk.